 Vegan pasties filled with leeks, caramelised onion, and green peas.
 Pasties are a traditional Cornish pastry recipe, with savoury filling enclosed in pastry.

-If you make these Spring Vegetarian Recipes or any other spring recipes on Occasionally Eggs, please take a moment to rate the recipe and leave a comment below.
+If you make any of these Spring Vegetarian Meals or any other spring recipes on Occasionally Eggs, please take a moment to rate the recipe and leave a comment below.
 It’s such a help to others who want to try the recipe.
 For more OE, follow along on Instagram, Facebook, and Pinterest, purchase the Occasionally Eggs cookbook, or subscribe for new posts via email.